arduino/docs-content/content/arduino-cloud/06.features/13.custom-templates/content.md

 Click "Thing" on the right side of the screen.
 ![Choose thing](./assets/selectingThing.png)

-Then search for the Thing that you want to add to your template.
+Then search for a Thing (already created) that you want to add to your template.
 "Icon Selector" in the case of this guide.
 Click your Thing, then "Add to Template".

 ### Selecting a Dashboard